-Sometimes people with disabilities may need a reasonable accommodation in order to take full advantage of the LHA housing programs and related services.
-When such accommodations are granted they do not confer special treatment or advantage for the person with a disability; rather, they make the program fully accessible to them in a way that would otherwise not be possible due to their disability.
-Because disabilities are not always apparent, the LHA will ensure that all applicants/participants are aware of the opportunity to request reasonable accommodations, and may assist applicants/participants where appropriate and practicable.
+Sometimes people with disabilities may need reasonable accommodation in order to take full advantage of Louisiana Housing Authority (LHA) housing programs and related services.
+When such accommodations are granted, they do not confer special treatment or advantage for the person with a disability; rather, they make the program fully accessible to them in a way that would otherwise not be possible due to their disability.
+Because disabilities are not always apparent, Louisiana Housing Authority (LHA) will ensure that all applicants/participants are aware of the opportunity to request reasonable accommodations and may assist applicants/participants where appropriate and practicable.

-1.4 Violence Against Women Act (VAWA) protections
+1.4 Violence against Women Act Violence against Women Act (VAWA) Protections

-The LHA will assure that the protections of 24 CFR Part 5, Subpart L, supplemented by expanded protections in the Violence Against Women Reauthorization Act of 2013 (VAWA 2013), for victims of domestic violence, dating violence, stalking or sexual assault, are fully applied to the PBV program.
-These protections include, without limitation and as further explained and qualified in the regulations and the Final Rule implementing VAWA 2013, notice to tenants of their rights under VAWA, notice to owners and management agents of their rights and obligations under VAWA, the right of applicants not to be denied admission to the program on the basis that the applicant is or has been a victim of domestic violence, dating violence, stalking or sexual assault, and the right of tenants who are victims or threatened victims of actual or threatened incidents of domestic violence, dating violence, stalking or sexual assault - regardless of sex, gender identity or sexual orientation - not to have such incidents construed as good cause to terminate tenancy or assistance.
+Louisiana Housing Authority (LHA) will assure that the protections of 24 CFR Part 5, Subpart L, supplemented by expanded protections in the Violence Against Women Reauthorization Act of 2013 Violence Against Women Act (VAWA) 2013), for victims of domestic violence, dating violence, stalking or sexual assault, are fully applied to the Project-Based Voucher (PBV) program.
+These protections include, without limitation and as further explained and qualified in the regulations and the Final Rule implementing Violence Against Women Act (VAWA) 2013, notice to tenants of their rights under Violence Against Women Act (VAWA), notice to owners and management agents of their rights and obligations under Violence Against Women Act (VAWA), the right of applicants not to be denied admission to the program on the basis that the applicant is or has been a victim of domestic violence, dating violence, stalking or sexual assault, and the right of tenants who are victims or threatened victims of actual or threatened incidents of domestic violence, dating violence, stalking or sexual assault - regardless of sex, gender identity or sexual orientation - not to have such incidents construed as good cause to terminate tenancy or assistance.